IBM/terraform-guardium-datastore-va/README.md

 1. **Datastore Configuration**: The module configures datastores with necessary users, permissions, and IAM roles required for vulnerability assessment
 2. **Database Setup**:
    - For RDS databases (PostgreSQL, MariaDB, MySQL): Creates dedicated VA users (sqlguard/gdmmonitor) with appropriate permissions
+   - For RDS SQL Server: Uses the built-in master account (no additional user creation needed)
    - For DynamoDB: Configures IAM roles and policies for read-only access
    - For Redshift: Creates VA users and grants system table access
 3. **Guardium Integration**: Registers datasources with Guardium and configures vulnerability assessment schedules